aalto-trafficsense/regular-routes-server/pyfiles/prediction/README.md

 Low Hanging Fruit (ordered approximately by easyness and importance)

-- [ ] Add function to build model for all [active] users
+- [x] Add function to build model for all [active] users
-- [ ] Improve/add more information (time of prediction, expected time of arrival, etc) in the geojson string return from `predict`.
+- [x] Improve/add more information (time of prediction, prediction confidence, etc.) in the geojson string return from `predict`.
-- [ ] Output different forms of predictions (e.g., 5-min, 20-min destination, minute-by-minute route prediction as in the demo)
+- [x] Output different forms of predictions (e.g., 5-min, 20-min destination, minute-by-minute route prediction as in the demo)
-- [ ] Fade out nodes over time (i.e., remove non-regular routes, use the last 2 weeks of data)
+- [x] Fade out nodes over time (i.e., remove non-regular routes, use the last 2 weeks of data)
 - [ ] Move to real server
 - [ ] Use `user_id` instead of `device id` throughout
 - [ ] Use 'crowd nodes' instead of personal nodes